 restrict the way that we process your personal information;

 prevent the processing of your personal information for direct-marketing purposes;

 provide your personal information to a third-party provider of services;

 provide you with a copy of any personal information which we hold about you; or

 consider any valid objections which you have to our use of your personal information.

 We will consider all such requests and provide our response within a reasonable period (and in any event within any time period required by applicable law).
 Please note, however, that certain personal information may be exempt from such requests in certain circumstances.

 If an exception applies, we will tell you this when responding to your request.
 We may request you to provide us with information necessary to confirm your identity before responding to any request you make.

-We have a Privacy Office to assist with all queries regarding our processing of personal information.
-Our Privacy Office can be contacted by e-mailing our Data Protection Officer at DPO@discovery.com.
+We have a Data Protection Officer that can assist with all queries regarding our processing of personal information.
+Our Data Protection Officer can be contacted by e-mailing DPO@discovery.com.